 If you believe you qualify for deferred action based on childhood arival to the U.S., or DACA -- as described in "Who Qualifies for Deferred Action as an Immigrant Student or Graduate (DACA)" -- the next step is to submit an application.
 The application process for deferred action involves submitting two government forms, plus supporting evidence showing that you qualify for deferred action status, plus a fee.

-The first day applications were accepted by U.S. Citizenship and Immigration Services (USCIS) was August 15, 2012.
+The first day applications were accepted by U.S. Citizenship and Immigration Services (USCIS) under the original DACA program was August 15, 2012.
+In November 2014, changes to the program, including modified eligibility requirements, were announced, and a revised application process will be available in early 2015.
 You can submit an application even if you are already in deportation proceedings, but the procedures will be somewhat different – definitely get an attorney’s help with this.

 The forms to submit are called Form I-821-D, Consideration of Deferred Action for Childhood Arrivals, and Form I-765, Application for Employment Authorization, accompanied by a worksheet called Form I-765WS.
 (Click the links to access free downloads of these forms on the USCIS website.)